-1. Any International or National race in which boats registered with a DLB participate, the DLB must be updated according to the events in the race.
+1. Any International ro National race in which boats registered with a DLB participate, the DLB must be updated according to the events in the race and all To-Do lists must be cleared, with a signature and stamp from the NA or International Measurer before the boat takes part in a race.
 If the event is not covered by a UIM Technical Commissioner, the NA must upload the required information to the appropriate boats' DLB.
-If the NA is not capable of uploading the information, scanned copies of all the information and an entry list must be sent to the UIM Offices for uploading/updating the DLBs.
+If the NA is not capable of uploading the information, scanned copies of all the information and an entry list must be sent to the UIM Offices for uploading the DLBs.

-2. The Measurement Certificate duration is set by the National Authority date but must be updated following any of the below occurrences:
+The Measurement Certificate duration is set by the National Authority date but must be updated following any of the below occurrences: